 Name/s: JV & MJ Milich Ltd

-Email:
+mail:

 Phone number:

-Postal address: (or alternative method service under section 3 of the act)
+Postal address: or alternative method of service under section 352 of the act)

-6. Address for Corres
+Address for Corresp ondence

-Name and address for r service and correspondence (if using an Agent write their details here)
+me and address for so ervice and correspondence (if using an Agent write their details here) V STATE

-Name/s: Northland Planning & Development 2020 I td
+Name/s: Northland Planning & Development 2020 Ltd

 Email:

 Phone number:

-Postal address: (or alternative method of service under section 35 of the act)
+Postal address: (or alternative method of service under section 352 of the act)

-All correspondence will alternative means of con nmunication.
+All correspondence will ternative means of con be sent by email in the first instance.
+Please advise us if you would prefermunication. er an

-7. Details of Property Owner/s and Occupier/s
+Details of Property Owner/s and Occupier/s SIN SE

-Name and Address of the (where there are multip he Owner/Occupiers of the land to which this application relates le owners or occupiers please list on a separate sheet if required)
+he Owner/Occupiers of the land to which this application relates ble owners or occupiers please list on a separate sheet if required)

-IN II JV & MJ Milich Ltd
+Name/s: J V and M J Milich Limited

-Property Address/ 299 Heath Road
+Property Address/ 280a Heath Road

 Location: Waiharara

-Postcode
+are a constant